n

 University College Cork, Cork, Ireland

 Sebastian Green, BA (TCD), MA, PhD (Sussex) is Professor of Management at University College Cork (UCC) in Cork, Ireland, specializing in Strategic Management and Strategic Project Management.
 He is Head of the Department of Management and Marketing at UCC and was formerly Executive Dean of the Faculty of Commerce.
 Before coming to UCC he worked in Victoria University of Wellington, New Zealand and at the London Business School.
 He studied Economics at Trinity College Dublin, and at the University of California, Santa Barbara, and Social Anthropology at Sussex University, UK.
 Sebastian works with Ed Naughton of the Institute of Project Management, Ireland in the area of project management education and development and is Chairperson of the Academic Forum of the IPMA.
-Sebastian is a co-founder of Ochre (www.ochre.ie) which offers organisational development and culture change interventions and seminars.
+Sebastian uses organization constellations (a form of role play akin to psychodrama) for developing Project Management competencies in respect of organizational development and culture change interventions.
+He works closely with CEOs and senior executives in MNC subsidiaries and SMEs in Ireland, the UK and India.
 He serves on the editorial team of the Systemic Solutions Bulletin, UK and the Journal of Social Transformation and Change and has published widely in international journals and in books.
-Professor Green can be contacted at s.green@ucc.ie.
+Professor Green can be contacted at .

 University College Cork (UCC) is one of four constituent universities of the federal National University of Ireland.
 Founded in 1845, UCC is one of Ireland's oldest institutes of higher learning and was originally established as Queen's College.
 The school was renamed University College Cork in 1908, and “University College Cork – National University of Ireland, Cork” in 1998.
 UCC is situated in south-west Ireland and is a progressive, dynamic university of over 14,500 students.
 The University has a current enrolment of over 12,000 degree candidates, with an additional 2,500 students enrolled in one or more of the University's postgraduate courses.
 UCC's widely diverse student-body includes over 1,000 international students representing 60-plus countries worldwide.
 3,000 people work at UCC, including more than 800 faculty.
 UCC is Ireland 's leading research institute.
 It is the highest research income earner in the Irish state.
 The University offers an innovative, research-led curriculum, taught by world-class academics who consistently attract a quality student intake.
 The University's internal research reputation spans all of its faculties where it offers over 120 degree and professional programmes through seven schools and 27 departments.
 The University has seven faculties in Arts and Celtic Studies, Commerce, Engineering, Food Science and Technology, Law, Medicine and Health, and Science.
 Additional information about UCC can be found at www.uc.ie.